Digital Dimmers

 Logic |

-Type This field allows to select the type of the logic group |
+Type This field allows to select the type of the logic group. |

 ||

-Logic Group This field allows to program logic group addresses associated with dimmer channels Can select group address using
+Logic Group This field allows to program logic group addresses associated with dimmer channels.
+You can: |

 Remote On/Off |

-This field allows to choose the combinations of Remote On and Off for each individual channels NOTE :
+This field allows to choose the combinations of Remote On and Off for each individual channels.
+NOTE :

 |

-Error Reporting This section display the fields for error reporting |
+Error Reporting This section displays the fields for error reporting |

 Firmware Version |